vojinMudrinic/github-browser/README.md

-#To start the app, you need to install node packet manager in the terminal (npm install) in the github-browser folder
+# To start the app, you need to clone the repository in your local folder, then install node packet manager in the terminal (npm install) in the github-browser folder!
 After that, type npm start in terminal that will open http://localhost:3000 in your browser and you will be able to use the app

 # Getting Started with Create React App